 * Amounts listed are the total of tuition, materials, student service and ancillary fees for the first two semesters of programs starting in Fall 2022.
 Fees are subject to change for programs starting in Fall 2023 and at later dates.

-** Amounts listed are the estimated total of tuition, materials, student service and ancillary fees for the first two semesters of programs starting in Fall 2023.
-Tuition fees are subject to board approval.
-Material, student service and ancillary fees are estimated based on prior years.
-All fees are subject to change without notice.
+** Amounts listed are the total of tuition, materials, student service and ancillary fees for the first two semesters of programs starting in Fall 2023.
+Fees are subject to change for programs starting in Fall 2024 and at later dates.

 † This program includes one work experience semester.
 The tuition fee for this program does NOT include the cost of the work experience semester.
 The Work Experience fee of $500 covers the cost of the Work Experience Preparation course and work experience semester.